IT'S ALL ABOUT YOU..TH

 With over 65 different clubs and projects offering over 100 sessions per week there is something for everyone.

 Adventure Education is catered for at the Ardwhallan outdoor centre, which is based near Injebreck reservoir.
-It boasts a residential centre with 22 beds, separate classroom facilities and grounds with a range of facilities including a low ropes course, archery, group work problem solving and camping facilities.
-Ardwhallan is a charity supported by the DEC and offers courses to school groups and the IOM College, it also runs out of school clubs and courses in kayaking, sailing and climbing and include off island expeditions involving kayaking, climbing and mountain walking.
+It boasts a residential centre with 22 beds, separate classroom facilities and grounds with a range of facilities including an assault course, a low ropes course, group work problem solving and camping facilities.

-Café Laare and Kenyon's Café are café/meeting spaces that is available to a wide variety of youth organizations and charity’s
+Café Laare and Kenyon's Café are café/meeting spaces that is available to a wide variety of youth organisations and charity’s.

 Training, advice and guidance is available for anyone wishing to start a youth group or activity.
 The latest survey of young people aged 11 to 18 showed that 73% were involved in positive activities in the evenings and at weekends.
 This is possible because our community is fortunate to have an army of adults willing to dedicate their time to providing exciting opportunities for our young people.